 Known for its vibrant country music scene and Southern hospitality, dog-friendly Nashville, TN should be your next destination for a weekend vacation.
-Fall is a great time to visit Music City; the cooler temperatures and autumnal foliage will have you out and about with your canine companion.
 Listen to live bands while sipping local craft brews, sample specialties like hot chicken and barbecue, walk along the Cumberland River, and learn more about the city’s history on a spooky ghost tour.
-Pack your bags and get ready for a fun-filled weekend with your four-legged friend in Nashville!
+Pack your bags for a fun-filled weekend with your four-legged friend in Music City!

 4 p.m.
 Bobby Hotel

 5 p.m.
 Playtime at Riverfront Park Dog Park at Ascend

-Take a walk to Riverfront Park Dog Park and allow your mutt to run and play after your journey.
+Take a walk to Riverfront Park Dog Park at Ascend and allow your mutt to run and play after your journey.
 He can stretch all four legs in the 13,000-square-foot fenced dog park with eco-friendly artificial turf.
-There are benches where you can sit and catch up on emails with the park’s free Wi-Fi.
+There are benches where you can sit and catch up on emails with the park’s free WiFi.
 If Fido gets thirsty, all of the water fountains and bottle-filling stations include a fountain for your pooch, too!

 7 p.m.
 Dinner at Peg Leg Porker

 Sample some of Nashville’s ‘cue at Peg Leg Porker in the downtown neighborhood known as The Gulch.
-After you go inside alone to order, your dog is welcome on the covered patio where he can sip on water while you chow down on award-winning smoked BBQ.
-Start off with an order of pimento cheese (the “caviar of the South”) and saltines followed by pulled pork or a rack of dry ribs with sides of mac n’ cheese, coleslaw or BBQ beans.
+After you go inside alone to order, your dog is welcome on the covered patio where he can sip on water while you chow down on award-winning smoked barbecue.
+Start off with an order of pimento cheese (the “caviar of the South”) and saltines followed by pulled pork or a rack of dry ribs with sides of mac n’ cheese, coleslaw or barbecue beans.
 Wash it all down with one of the 11 local brews on tap or a refreshing glass of sweet iced tea.
 Save room for one of the fried pies (available in chocolate, apple or peach) topped with a scoop of vanilla ice cream.

 8 p.m.
 Live Music and After-Dinner Drinks